 Nowadays, decorative elements are seemingly endless with the ability to customize your wedding invitation any way you’d like.
 Everyone hopes that their wedding invitation ideas will come to life and stand out from the crowd.
 From wax seals to foil pressing, there are numerous ways to design your wedding invitations.
 However, sometimes simple is simply better, especially when you are on a budget.

 Consider which decorative elements will be more expensive in the long run.
 For example, a wax seal or belly band will significantly add to the overall weight of the invitation.
-That means when it comes time to mail it out, each invitation will weigh slightly more, increasing the overall shipping price.
+That’s because each invitation will weigh slightly more, which will increase the overall shipping price.
 Instead, opt for lightweight decorative elements such as foil pressing or calligraphy.

 The decorative aspect of wedding invitations also includes the envelope and envelope liner as well.
-If there is any area of the invitation suite to cut back on when it comes to decorative elements, it’s the envelope.
-A wedding guest will be more focused on the contents of the envelope and are likely to throw the envelope away entirely after opening.
+If there is an area to cut back on when it comes to decorative elements, it’s the envelope.
+A wedding guest will be more focused on the contents of the envelope.
+Sadly, guests are likely to throw the envelope away entirely after opening.
 With that in mind, consider choosing a simple yet elegant envelope without decorative elements.
 This will save you a good amount of money that you can apply to other areas of the wedding instead.

 Similar to printing style, paper type also plays a significant role in the cost of your wedding invitations.
 Cotton or linen will all be on the pricier side when it comes to wedding invitation stationery.
 For a cheaper option, opt for cardstock or a cotton blend instead which is typically on the cheaper end when it comes to paper types.